aws-samples/event-driven-weather-forecasts/README.md

 cd ..
 ```

 Then deploy the CDK stack.
+Note: you must specify a bucket where you want the
+forecast output uploaded to, in the following example I am using
+`my-bucket-name`.

 ```
 cdk bootstrap
-cdk deploy --parameters BucketName=aws-weather-bucket
+cdk deploy --parameters BucketName=my-bucket-name
 ```

 ## Cleanup